shardulgo/NRCodingChallenge/README.md

 **DEPENDENCIES**
 These are also outlined in the gem file; however, here are the ones I added:
-Bootstrap for styling
+- Bootstrap for styling
-Faker for creating fake data
+- Faker for creating fake data
-React-Rails
+- React-Rails

-With more time, I would have:
+**With more time, I would have:**

--Wrote tests would be written in Jest
+- Wrote tests would be written in Jest
--Integrated faker data into the app instead of
+- Integrated faker data into the app instead of
--Done some code refactoring.
+- Done some code refactoring.
 For example, creating components of each area and properly managing the states across the app.
--Created a dropdown instead of a same filter for both areas.
+- Created a dropdown instead of a same filter for both areas.